LinChai/CCER/README.md

 Project overview:
 -----------------
 A Cache-Conscious Ensemble Ranking as described in [1][2].
 The package takes popular learning-to-rank datasets like Yahoo! dataset, MSLR-30K dataset and MQ2007 as the dataset input.
 Tree model input can be obtained from these datasets by using jforests[3] package with LambdaMART algorithm.
 The package can be used to evaluate and compare the efficiency of different cache blocking methods and some well known ensemble ranking methods like VPred[4].
+The package also includes self-implemented QuickScorer[5][6][7].

 Package overview:
 -----------------